Fox Proofing to protect your chickens

 Weld-mesh with a minimum gauge of 16 and a small aperture.
 Two inch by two inch is not good enough.
 Foxes can get their mouths into that space and use it to overcome the barrier.
 A 1 inch mesh or smaller is better.
 Rats can get through 1 inch square mesh so a smaller space will exclude rats, and mink, stoat, pine marten, badgers and weasles also.
 These predators are all partial to a bit of takeaway chicken too.
 Weld-mesh is measured in gauges.
 The larger the gauge number the thinner the wire.
 16g is better and stronger than 19g.

 An excellent preventative obstacle is an electric chicken fence.
-The fencer has to be powerful enough to zap any vegetation.
+The fencer or energiser (the thing that supplies the electric current) has to be powerful enough to zap any vegetation.
 Vegetation can weaken the current the fencer is supplying and make the difference between a startling jolt and a slight tickle for a resourceful hungry fox especially one with a load of cubs to feed in spring.
+A guide for installing an electric fence for chickens is here.
+If you want information on what electric fence to choose, there is a complete guide here

 What to guard against